ibm-cloud-docs/vpc/s390x-vsi-profiles.md

 | [Balanced](#vs-balanced) | Balanced profiles offer a core to RAM ratio 1 vCPU to 4 GiB of RAM ratio and are best for midsize databases and common cloud applications with moderate traffic. |
 | [Compute](#vs-compute)  | Compute profiles offer a core to RAM ratio 1 vCPU to 2 GiB of RAM ratio and are best for moderate to high web traffic workloads.
 Compute profiles are best for workloads with intensive CPU demands, such as high web traffic workloads, production batch processing, and front-end web servers. |
 | [Memory](#vs-memory) | Memory profiles offer a core to RAM ratio 1 vCPU to 8 GiB of RAM ratio and are best for memory caching and real-time analytics workloads.
 Memory profiles are best for memory intensive workloads, such as large caching workloads, intensive database applications, or in-memory analytics workloads. |
-{: caption="Table 1.
-Virtual server family selections" caption-side="bottom"}
+{: caption="Virtual server family selections" caption-side="bottom"}

 s390x processor architecture profiles can be used to provision {{site.data.keyword.cloud_notm}} {{site.data.keyword.hpvs}} for {{site.data.keyword.vpc_full}}, LinuxONE virtual server instances, and z/OS virtual server instances.